bhisaac/5eFP/5eFP-SRD.md

 The probability of rolling any number on a d20 (twenty-sided dice) is 1 in 20 or 5%.
 The probability of rolling any single number twice in a row on a d20 is 1 in 400 or 0.0025%.
 If you roll a 1 and then pass your turn or pause between die rolls, your chance of rolling a 1 on your next d20 roll returns to 5%.
 A d20 result of 20 is an automatic success, while 1 is an automatic failure.
 There is no free agency associated with automatic success or failure.
 So, 10% of all d20 die rolls produce results beyond your control.
 Let's take this to the next level and explore the rule of 20 and 1 in your real life.

-## Swing
+## Swing (RNG)

 Positive and negative circumstances are in constant flux within games that rely on random results and probability, but changing circumstances also play out in your real life.
-When cirumstances trend in a paticular direction over time, it's known as swing.
+It's known as a swing when circumstances trend in a particular direction over time.
+Gamers also refer to this as RNG or random number generation, one metric gamers use to describe a game with random elements that significantly factor into their success or failure.

 ### Rule of 1: HOW DID I FAIL?